marksweeneyster/swig_box/README.md

 # swig_box
 sandbox for swig work

-Currently CMakeLists has harcoded paths for swig on my win machine.
+Currently, CMakeLists has harcoded paths for swig on my win machine.

 I tested the polymorphic behavior of the FubarFactory in python.
 The **TypeTwo** version performs an "add" by taking the product.